-The roles and responsibilities of the FP1 Pro Practice Supervisors which can be acces actice Supervisor are summarised in a checklist for sed via the NICPLD website, www.nicpld.org .
-Page 15
+The roles and responsibilities of the FP1 Practice Supervisor are summarised in a checklist for Practice Supervisors which can be accessed via the NICPLD website, www.nicpld.org.

 11. FP1 assessment process

 The FP1 assessment process will entail a Foundation Portfolio Review (FPR) ONLY.
 This is described in detail in section 11.1 below.